imkushwaha/MLOps-Simple_DVC_Demo-/README.md

 - dvc repro (To run pipeline again and again if some change is there)
 - dvc metrics show (To show eval metrics)
 - dvc metrics dif (Give comparison between previous and current params and metrics)

+### After making setup.py
+pip install -e .

+## To see your package get installed
+  174  pip freeze

+## To make distribution tar.gz file of your package to share
+  175  python setup.py sdist bdist_wheel         (sdist: standarddistribution and bdist: builddistribution)